-From 1 July 2019, we are delighted to welcome approximately 1,300 colleagues who have transferred employment from Pennine Care NHS Foundation Trust (PFCT) to join our teams at Oldham, Bury and Rochdale as part of our group of hospitals and integrated community services, called the Northern Care Alliance NHS Group (NCA).
+We are delighted to welcome colleagues who have transferred employment from Pennine Care NHS Foundation Trust (PFCT) to join our teams at Oldham, Bury and Rochdale as part of our group of hospitals and integrated community services, called the Northern Care Alliance NHS Group (NCA).

 A defined number of community healthcare services provided in these localities and associated staff and teams have transferred across to the NCA (Salford Royal NHS Foundation Trust being the host statutory organisation).

 The scope of services transferring includes community healthcare services for adults in Bury, Oldham and Rochdale, and children’s services in Bury and Oldham.
 Although the NCA provides majority of adult services in Rochdale, this is an important and exciting development which will help drive forward transformation to deliver better joined-up integrated healthcare in Oldham, Bury and Rochdale, reducing the dependence on hospital services

 Information Packs are available to download for all new staff.

 For community healthcare services staff in these localities, there will be no change to your location.
 Many of you already work with our acute teams and have done so for many years.
 For most of you, you will continue to do the same job, in the same place.
 However, we understand of course that there will be various things for staff new to the NCA to get to grips with in the first few weeks after transfer.

 We realise that for some Corporate Services staff joining us there may be more significant changes, such as a move of base, a new team and a new line manager.
 Your new line manager will support you to settle in and we encourage you to raise anything at all that you feel would assist you as you find your feet.